 Finally, one of my favorite reasons to practice organic gardening is that you can create a tradition with your children and grandchildren by passing on a love of gardening and healthy food to them.
 The harvest is sweet when you can pick and immediately consume delicious fruits (and veggies) due to your own labor.

 Excellent Pointers on Organic Gardening

 It’s possible to grow enough organic produce for your family no matter where you live.
 You can make a plot in your yard, or if you live in an apartment in the city, you can take up container gardening on a porch or patio.
 It’s beyond this article’s scope to cover all the details, but many great resources are available on all phases of organic gardening.
-The very first step is to determine how much space you will need for the number of crops you desire.
+The first step is determining how much space you will need for the number of crops you desire.
 One of my favorite books is Square Foot Gardening by Mel Bartholomew.
 You can preview this book at http://books.google.com/books?id=9_spjPVMnCUC.